ajroura22/glioma_TFBS/README.md

 # Overview
-Code for analyses presented in "The oncogenic transcription factor c-Jun regulates critical overexpressed genes in glioblastoma and is widely involved in distal-regulatory glioma elements".
-Article can be found here.
+Code for analyses presented in "c-Jun transcription factor regulates the overexpression of genes critical for glioblastoma development".

 # Data availability
 Processed data is available at https://www.synapse.org/TFBSglioma